 6. Dry Fruits and Nuts

 Another top foods to lower blood sugar is dry fruits.
 Dry fruits come in a wide variety, and many of them are high in dietary fiber which helps in regulating blood sugar.
 USDA research shows that 100 grams of cashews provide 3.3 grams of dietary fiber, and 30 grams of almonds give 4 grams.
-Further, walnuts provide 7 grams of dietary fiber per 100 grams.
-In 2017 ADA conducted an observational study where it included dry fruits like almonds and peanuts in meals of 25 diabetics.
+Further, walnuts provide 6.7 grams of dietary fiber per 100 grams.
+In 2017 ADA conducted an observational study that included dry fruits like almonds and peanuts in meals of 25 diabetics.
 The study found a reduction in post-meal as well as fasting blood sugar levels in patients on dry fruit consumption.
 However, further research is needed in this regard.
 But we can call dry fruits and nuts as sugar control food.

 In India, dry fruits come in many different varieties and are freely accessible.
 Since dry fruits are high in soluble fiber, we advise eating them in their unprocessed, raw state, free of salt, spices, etc. Dry fruits are a rich source of beneficial fats for people with diabetes.
 Therefore this sugar control food should be included in a well-planned diabetes diet.